tonglam/CITS5505_group-project/.github/pull_request_template.md

 # Change Form

 Fill this up (NA if not available).
-If a certain criteria is not met, can you please give a reason.

 - [ ] The change has quick testing
 - [ ] The change has unit tests